skrtdev/NovaGram/docs/errors_handling.md

 The same exception can be caught by more than one handler, if the type corresponds.
 In this example, a `skrtdev\Telegram\Exception` is handled by both the `Throwable` and `skrtdev\Telegram\Exception` handlers.

-If you don't set an Error Handler, the errors will be printed if you're using by CLI, or thrown if you're using Webhook
+If you don't set an Error Handler, the errors will be printed if you're using by CLI, or thrown if you're using Webhook.

 ## Settings debug